Modeling symbiosis by interactions through species carrying capacities: General model of symbiosis

-Our basic suggestion is to describe symbiotic relations by the mutual influence of the co-existing species on their respective carrying capacities.
+Our basic suggestion, making our approach principally new, is to describe symbiotic relations by the mutual influence of the co-existing species on their respective carrying capacities.
 Indeed, in the presence of symbiotic relations, the species act on the livelihood of each other by creating resources that others exploit, by using resources created by others without feedbacks, or by destroying the livelihood in the case of parasitism.
 In mathematical language, the livelihood is nothing but the carrying capacity.
+This is the principal point of the approach we suggest, as compared to the predator-prey models, where the species directly predate or compete.
+Such direct interactions are appropriate for describing the predator-prey relations, when predators eat prey.
+But this is not what one usually calls symbiosis.
+Predation and competition are commonly treated as different processes as compared to symbiosis \cite{31}.
+The standard description of symbiosis \cite{1,2,3,4,5} corresponds exactly to the mutual influence of species on the carrying capacities of each other.
+For example, in the tree-fungi symbiosis, neither of the species eats another, but they do influence the carrying capacities of each other, producing the chemical elements helping the growth of both species.